Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/visibility_graph_time_series.md

                     * should node embedding of the current timestep predict next or current edges of visibility graph?
                     * here> can node embedding do this?

+* experiment 5: get performance of the model but using graph2vec embedding as the graph embedding components.
+    * faqs
+        * should I use static or dynamic graph2vec?
+    *

+* experiment 6: apply graph cluster to graph2vec.
+    * goal
+        * goal is to observe whether similar graph embedded is generated from time series window with similar properties?
+            * expectation
+                * I expect to see a smoothing shift of graph embedding as time windows slides forward
+    * note
+        * After graph2vec is applied to all ts data, apply

+    * system requirement
+        * graph needs to be smoothly change as time increases.
+            * possible solution
+                * here> I can stack up visibility graph embedding from multiple time steps.
+                * try dynamic graph embedding (embedding graph from multiple time step)
+            * I need to convert time series to graph such as graph is not dramatically changed in the next time step.
+                * currently visibility graph doesn't have this properties
+                    * for example
+                        * here> a local peak "peak" dramatically block "view" of the immediate next time step.
+    * todo
+        * investigate again what graph looks like before and after peak.
+            * is there a scenario where all nodes are disconnected? (value at time step right after peak.)
+                * if there are, how do we solve this problem?
+                * can "inverse visibility graph" be used for this?

 # TODO

+* write dr zhu about this experiments.
+    * write purposed model.
+        * hand writting it

 * here> compare performance of purposed methods to the baseline methods
     * implement lstm and GRU baseline